 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
-Value, maintain, restore and expand county biodiversity.
-Natural environment After use of mineral sites especially wildlife habitat creation There is no countywide or locally specific data available at present. - Percentage of opportunities taken Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 13.
-Value, maintain, restore and expand county biodiversity.
+Value, maintain, restore or expand county biodiversity.
 Natural environment Phosphate levels within the River Wye SAC and adjoining tributaries that receive increased phosphates from proportional growth.
-Countywide data is available.
-The River Lugg section of the SAC is currently exceeding the phosphate targets, and is therefore failing its conservation objectives.
+The existing status of the Wye SAC between the Hay and Lugg confluence is currently meeting its phosphate and conservation targets.
 The River Wye SAC was subject to a review of consents in 2010, as a number of sections of the river were found to have greater phosphate levels than those identified in Natural England's favourable condition tables.
-Successful completion of the Nutrient Management Plan will provide future targets New development within the area could lead to the water quality failing the phosphate levels and conservation objectives.
-Nutrient Management Plan 2014
+The roll out of the Nutrient Management Plan will determine future targets.
+New development within the area could lead to the water quality failing the phosphate levels and conservation objectives.
+Nutrient Management Plan (2014)

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
-Value, maintain, restore and expand county biodiversity.
-Natural environment Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan.
+SA Objective 1 S SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source ' Natural environment Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan.
 The 2011-2013 AMR does not contain updated conservation data.
+There is no locally specific data available at present.
 2010/11: 17 Habitat Action Plans and 14 Species Action Plans are currently in operation across Herefordshire.
-There is no locally specific data available at present.
 There are no formal records of any unacceptable adverse impacts on habitats or protected species.
 Originally 156 Priority Species were identified for inclusion in Herefordshire's LBAP.
 Similarly Herefordshire's LBAP covered 23 habitats with Action Plans.
-To protect and where possible enhance the habitats of protected species identified.
-No net losses.
-Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
-Herefordshire Council AMR (2010/11)
+To protect or enhance the habitats of species identified.
+Zero net loss of habitats Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
+NE & Defra website (searched August 2014)